neelsmith/greeklang/fst/dev/notes/design.md

 - must support dynamically loaded lexica of stems and inflectional rules
 - must support dynamically defined tagging of arbitrary (even non-morphological) taxonomies

+## Testing

+- all transducers are individually compiled and unit tested
+- similarly, "piplelines" of transducers are  compiled and tested for integration

 ## extratags

 Data: